genakrikadil/wendy_addams_bot/README.md

 Requirements:

-Python 3.9.21 (This is what I used, did not test with other versions) Docker or Python virtual environment (venv) ollama server with llama3.2 image (or whatever image you like)
+Python 3.9.21 (This is what I used, did not test with other versions)

+Docker or Python virtual environment (venv)

+Ollama server with llama3.2 image (or whatever image you like)

     Project Structure:
     .